 “We must never become too busy sawing to take time to sharpen the saw.”Dr. Stephen R. Covey

 We all use tools to help us throughout our day.
-The condition and quality of those tools is essential to how we perform: a sushi chef requires sharp knives for the perfect slice, a painter washes and dries his brushes so they may be used again, a potter keeps unused clay moist so it is easy to work with.
+The condition and quality of those tools are essential to how we perform: a sushi chef requires sharp knives for the perfect slice, a painter washes and dries his brushes so they may be used again, and a potter keeps unused clay moist so it is easy to work with.
 Caring for our tools makes us better at what we do.
 In our everyday lives, we also rely on tools to perform at our best: our hearts, minds, and bodies.

 Sharpen the Saw

 You probably know what it feels like to “have a dull saw.”
 It may show up as exhaustion or disinterest.
 It may feel like a 3rd cup of coffee to get going for the day.
 For kids, it may be that feeling right before bedtime, when they’ve hit the wall and even going to bed sounds impossible.
 It feels like being “hangry” (angry because you are hungry) just before dinner because you missed lunch.
 In short, it’s no fun.